Priority Data Exchanges

 The following data exchanges are used by Network Partners to share natural resource-related data.

 The Great Lakes National Program Office (GLNPO) collects environmental data on a wide variety of constituents in water, biota, sediment, and air.
 Long after the studies are completed, the data remain and must be managed.
 Central to the data management effort is a computerized relational database system to house Lake Michigan Mass Balance and other project results.
-That system, the Great Lakes … View Data Exchange »
+That … View Data Exchange »